amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.txt

 * Close to 2000 per-game hand-tuned 5× zoom with Dynamic Crop settings, ensuring that games and demos make the best use of modern 1080p 16:9 displays without leaving large parts of the screen blank.

-* Hand-tuned scan line and shadow mask settings to get you close to that CRT look if you are using it on a modern flat panel display.
+* Hand-tuned scanline and shadow mask settings to get you close to that original CRT look if you are using it on a modern flat panel display.
 Of course, the setup also works with analog output to real CRT displays.

-* Shared file system volume `MiSTer:` making it trivial to transfer files to the Amiga over WiFi or wired internet, or directly using the SD card.
+* Shared file system support for `MiSTer:` making it trivial to transfer files to the Amiga over WiFi or wired internet, or directly using the SD card.

-* Minimalist Workbench setup with support for your own custom set of configurations, games, applications and files using the `Saves:` HD image that will survive upgrades of the main HD image.
+* Minimalist Workbench setup with support for including your own custom set of configurations, games, applications and files using the `Saves:` HD image that will survive upgrades of the main HD image.

 * RTG resolution support for running Workbench in modern resolutions like 1920×1080 and in 16:9 aspect ratios on MiSTer.